 The project team continued to do user testing around app usage and general expectations on the headset.
 Our initial assumption of app usage matches with the research findings.
 Overall, the medium rating for the app experience is 5/7(sample size = 10).
 90% were satisfied with 3 EQ modes to choose from during on-boarding.

 Findings for on-boarding:

 People don't know what ANC/Listen-in stands for.

-The participants actually prefer to do an extensive all-rounded configuration and get it done with.
+The participants prefer to do an extensive all-rounded configuration and get it done.

 Findings for homepage: